7 Easiest Business Credit Cards to Get in 2026

 Best for: Companies that want preventative spending controls with a lower cash threshold than most corporate cards require.

 Pricing: $0 annual fee.
 Charge card structure with full monthly payment required.
-Minimal rewards program.
+Variable cash back from 1% to 7% based on payment speed.

 Pros: